 Notify the instructor in advance, if possible, if you cannot attend class.
 Class attendance is extremely important since many of the topics and guest speakers are unique to the class discussion.
-We will also be working on class projects involving actual audits with the UTD Audit Department, UT Southwest Medical, City of Garland, City of Plano, VHA, and Susan G. Komen Foundation.
-Meetings will be set up outside of class time for these groups to meet.
+We will also be working on class projects involving actual audits with various audit groups meetings will be set up outside of class time for these groups to meet.
 If you know that will be a problem spending the time on the project please make a decision to sign up for the alternative project versus the audit project.